Med-Guitouni/emergency-vehicle-dataset-pipeline/README.md

 input besides the labels, and it takes a couple of minutes per video.
 Format and rules are under [Lane config](#-lane-config-video_lanesjson).

 Skipping it does not crash anything.
-You fall back to highway with three lanes, and every exported row is stamped `lane_source: "default_highway_3lane"` so you can tell afterwards which rows were guessed.
+The scene classifier fills in road type automatically and lane count falls back to three, with every such row stamped `lane_source: "scene_classifier"` or `"default_highway_3lane"` so you can tell afterwards which rows were guessed.

 ### 3. Process